pluarant/pluarant.github.io/documentation/tutorials/open-source-whatsapp-clone/backend.md

 - Users contacts for contact synchronizations.
 - Google and Apple push notification tokens

 The backend uses MySQL as the database.
 We will not go into details of setting up MySQL server; there are plenty of tutorials on the web if you are not familiar.
 Once you’ve set up the MySQL server, create a database and the credentials.
-These credential will be needed by the backend code to access the database.
+These credentials will be needed by the backend code to access the database.

 The next step is to create the database schema using the supplied SQL file `mysql-schema.sql`.
 Run following to create the database schema for the backend.